The following friends have, are, or will be joining us for at least one section of the trip.

 Erica and Stefan are some beautiful friends that joined us in Ojai and came down to La Jolla with us.
 Great times in great places, we truly enjoyed their company.
 Thanks for coming along for the ride, and for taking Jen off our hands…

 Nick, Tatan, y Frank, the Argentinians that are our traveling brethren!
 They started in Alaska and are riding home, we started at home and are riding to Argentina.
-Good thing we are now riding together!
+Good thing we did some riding together!
 Our first week in Baja California Sur was completely changed by the help of these guys, teaching us the language, talking us into churches for housing, and leading us to interactions that have been helping us get better acquainted with the language and culture.
-Looking forward to many more months of traveling with these dudes.
+We stayed at their homes in Alta Gracia, Argentina, and have met up multiple times in the south as well!

 Mike Riederer knows how to get it done.
 We heard he was trying to get a hold of us, so we called him to find out that we would be taking a bus down Baja to meet up with us in a few days.
 So stoked to explore La Mar de Cortez and Baja California Sur with our good buddy.
 Easily the sketchiest bike set up that we have traveled with so far.Kaitlyn Bausler met us in La Paz with plans to go on a bike trip.
 After a lot of hanging out, and a side trip down to El Pescadero, we got on the sail boat and cruised to the mainland.
 A bus ride to make sure that she wouldn’t miss her flight from Puerto Vallarta ensured that she would have to do too much biking after all, other than through gnarly headwinds and cities at night.
 Thanks for coming down!